 Advance Registration

-Advance Registration: Spring 2024
+Advance Registration: Fall 2024

-You can access Path@Penn here and you can find a quick reference guide on how to request courses during advance registration here.
+You can access Path@Penn here and you can find a quick reference guide on how to request courses during advance registration here

 Advance Registration Procedure

-All students will have their hold removed and permitted to register beginning October 30th.
+All students will have their hold removed and permitted to register beginning March 25th.
 During the two-week Advance Registration period, all Undergraduate students are required to meet (either virtually or in person) with their faculty advisor.
 You will receive clear instructions from your faculty advisor on how to schedule an appointment.
 Before meeting with your faculty advisor, you must complete & bring the document below.
 You must fill out the courses you have taken so far, and the courses you plan to take next semester.
 Download the document from the link, and save to your computer to edit:

 Entered Fall 2020 or later: